shoffles/HealthCareSystem412/README.md

 *There may be an issue regarding a missing jar file.
-To fix this right click on the project in netbeans, go to properties, libaries tab, and remove the missing jar from the list.
+To fix this right click on the project in netbeans, go to properties, libraries tab, and remove the missing jar from the list.
 The application should then run.

 ## Database Schema
 #### Table: appuser